charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 Differences between simol and java or any usual object-oriented language - The classes

+Introduction

+Simol introduces a new way of thinking, about object-oriented.
+But it is not crazy, and we should gain naturally our bearings.

 The classes

 First, in simol you don't have the class keyword.
 We still define classes, but we talk rather about an object that we describe.
 So we define either real-world object simulation, in simol, or simulation of computer workers.
 In fact, there are too other possible objects in simol, without methods, and simpler, the real-world objects, and the information objects.
 Let's talk about them later.